adrienmarcos/ordenacao-vetorial/README.md

-# ordenacao-vetorial
+# vector sort

-### Um Web-App feito em React JS com foco em ordenação de vetores.
-### Este repositório foi criado para atender a proposta de um trabalho solicitado pela Universidade Estácio SA.
-### O foco deste software é ser uma interfacer gráfica de simples utilização para ordenação de vetores.
-### Este projeto está online e pode ser utilizado atráves do [LINK](https://ordenacao-vetorial.vercel.app/)
+### A Web-App made in ReactJS focusing on vector sorting.
+This repository was created to meet the proposal of a work requested by Universidade Estácio SA.
+The focus of this software is to be a simple-to-use graphical interface for sorting vectors.
+This project is online and can be used through [LINK](https://ordenacao-vetorial.vercel.app/)